pydron/twistit/README.rst

 Bug Reports and other contributions
 -----------------------------------

-This project is hosted here `ifaddr github page <https://github.com/smurn/twistit>`_.
+This project is hosted here `twistit github page <https://github.com/smurn/twistit>`_.